dvlab-research/ControlNeXt/ControlNeXt-SDXL/README.md

-# 🌀 ControlAny-SDXL
+# 🌀 ControlNeXt-SDXL

-This is our implementation of ControlAny based on [Stable Diffusion XL](stabilityai/stable-diffusion-xl-base-1.0).
+This is our implementation of ControlNeXt based on [Stable Diffusion XL](stabilityai/stable-diffusion-xl-base-1.0).

 > Please refer to [Examples](#examples) for further intuitive details.\
 > Please refer to [Inference](#inference) for more details regarding installation and inference.\